GlennLeo/glenn-blog/content/blog/the-beginning/index.md

  ![banh-chung](../../assets/banh-chung.jpg)
 <em>they do have a real talent for it 👍 </em>

-  In a different world, there is a guy still sitting at Highland coffee and waiting 3 hours to get on a train to come home.
+  In a different world, there is a guy still sitting at Highland coffee and waiting for 3 hours to get on a train to come home.
 He doesn't know what to do and he feels bored.
 Then he thinks that it should be fun if he writes blogs.
 And he starts writing.

   ![sitting-at-highland](../../assets/sitting-at-highland.jpg)
   <em >there is a guy writing <del>on a tree</del> a blog...</em>